howisjames/howisjt-com/content/posts/hobby-paddling-barbary.md

 description: A trip from Pete's Landing.
 ---

 Pete's Landing is a boat ramp ($5 launch fee) into scenic Bayou Barbary, a tributary of the Amite River located in Livingston Parish south of I-12.
 Pete's is on hwy.
 444, about midway between French Settlement and Killian, a little east of Hwy.
-63. From the launch Barbery extends approximately 2 miles to the Amite.
+63. From the launch Barbary extends approximately 2 miles to the Amite.

 # First Visit